soctrace-inria/ocelotl/fr.inria.lpaggreg/compilationScript/readme.txt

 This script automatically compiles the lpaggreg library for the following platform: linux x86 and x86_64, and windows x86 and x86_64.
-It then automatically copies each genretated file to into its respective project in Ocelotl.
-The windows versions requires the headers for jni (usually installed with a version of JDK) and mingw-w64 (can be installed through the depot of Ubuntu).
+It then automatically copies each generated file to its respective project in Ocelotl.
+The windows versions require the headers for jni (usually installed with a version of JDK) and mingw-w64 (can be installed through the depot of Ubuntu).

 This repository contains:
 	* build_lpaggreg.sh: the script to call to compile the library